 Samaja Villas Kunti

 On our first night we stayed at Samaja Villas Kunti, which is officially in Seminyak – though it’s definitely more at the Kuta end of town.
 For us two couples on this first night, we rented a two bedroom villa, complete with our own pool.
+It was the perfect excuse to go swimsuit shopping before we headed out there – things like a one piece swimsuit could be the ideal swimwear items to take on a vacation where you’ll be spending a large amount of time lounging around the pool.
 The whole resort/complex was beautiful including our villa – we were rapt.
 Our beds were king size, each couple had a gorgeous en-suite and, critically, an abundance of wifi and air conditioning.
 As we arrived after 6pm, it was dark already and given the beers and wines we’d had on the plane were starting to wear off, we promptly ordered room service from the in-house restaurant and dined pool side.
 The food was delicious and plentiful and the local Bintang (beer) were icy cold.
 There was also a spa, which we didn’t have time to check out.

 Samaja Villas Kunti was a non-spendy NZ$363 per night (for all four of us) which included breakfast and the shuttle from the airport.
 Pleasingly, the driver was there to meet us when we arrived: A welcome sight after a 9 hour flight and a long queue at customs on arrival at Denpasar Airport.
 Compare this price to the price of a single room in an Auckland hotel: There’s no comparison.
 We booked through Expedia and I’d absolutely stay here again.
 It was in a good location – Seminyak and Kuta were a quick cab ride away.
 If you are wanting to immerse yourself in a more ‘local’ neighbourhood, as opposed to the tourist offerings that are in Kuta and Seminyak, you’d enjoy Samaja Villas.
 I’d be happy to stay here for the whole holiday, noting to get anywhere you’d need to taxi it, which might wear thin after a while.